-Contactless self-storage features come in many shapes and forms, ranging from kiosks and valet services, to online payment solutions and integrated site systems.
-While it was already a growing trend before the global pandemic, the coronavirus outbreak only accelerated the implementation of incorporating contactless services within self-storage businesses.
-Even without a global health issue, consumers are more and more accustomed to extreme convenience and ease.
-This means doing as little as they need while getting the same service given to them.
+Contactless self storage features come in many shapes and forms, ranging from kiosks and valet services to integrated site systems.
+While it was already a growing trend before the global pandemic, the coronavirus outbreak only accelerated the implementation of contactless services within self storage industry.
+Even without a global health issue, consumers are getting more and more accustomed to extreme convenience and ease.
+This means doing as little as they need while getting the same service.
 That said, there are still questions as to whether contactless only boomed during the pandemic, or if it’s here to stay.
 So let’s look into contactless options; whether they’re viable in a post-pandemic environment, and how to implement them in different sectors of your business.

+Sparefoot is a Austin-based company that provides listings for self storage units.
 They introduced a ‘contactless’ badge that businesses could place on their listings, needing to offer contactless solutions in rentals, move-ins, and payments to earn the distinction.
-After introducing this feature, over half of the businesses earned the designation, showing that businesses recognised the potential of offering contactless services long-term.
+After introducing this feature, over half of the businesses earned the designation, showing that businesses recognized the potential of offering contactless services long-term.
 Their data also showed that customers are preferring to do most of their dealings with self storage companies exclusively online.
 Demand for generic keywords on search engines such as “storage near me” increases year after year, suggesting customers much prefer seeking out services online rather than through phone or physically going to a facility.

 Implementing contactless solutions for reservations and rentals is actually a lot easier than you might imagine, and it’s beneficial for both you and the customer.
 You’ll be able to offer a more seamless, and convenient service while reducing the time and cost needed to set up and follow up on reservations.

 Contactless rental and reservation options can entail multiple different things.
 Optimising your web presence is key.
 The buyer journey starts long before your customer decides to go with your services.
-Make sure your webpages are search engine optimised for generic keywords, drawing more traffic (maybe start a self storage blog).
-Also make special attention to crafting an easy-to-follow customer journey on your website.
-When your customers do finally decide to take on your services, having the right technology will let them pick a unit, get a quote, and sign a lease.
+Optimize your website for local SEO.
+You do this by adding it on local listings like Google Maps.
+Starting a blog filled with advice and know-how that your customers would usually google is always a good idea.
+Special attention should be given when crafting an easy-to-follow customer journey on your website.
+When your customers do finally decide to take on your services, having the right technology enables them to pick a unit, get a quote, and sign a lease.
 All without having to do it face-to-face.

 Alternatively, kiosks are also a popular option for contactless rental solutions.
-Either way, having them both tied to a management software will allow you to pull rental rates, unit availability, and other important data at a moment’s notice.
+Either way, having them both tied to a self storage software shifts every aspect of getting new (and managing current) customers online, contactless and as officiant as possible.

 Contactless solutions and automation often go hand in hand, and giving your customers’ site access without needing face-to-face interaction is an increasingly popular service.
 Going digital and integrating the internet of things (IoT) into your facility can make this much easier.
 Many self storage software providers allow for randomly generated access codes for tenants, while also letting you have greater control in monitoring site behavior.
 Look for solutions that offer real-time alerts that let you set custom environments that can include thermostats and various sensors to give you better access to your site for both you and your customers.